100 sports records and the stories behind them

 2016: Deng Wei adds to her world records

-China’s Deng Wei executed a 147 kilogram (more than 324 lbs.) clean and jerk in the 63-kilogram category, setting a new world record at the 2016 Summer Olympics.
-Wei holds several other world records, including a 117-kilogram lift in the 64 kilogram-lift category.
+China’s Deng Wei executed a 147-kilogram (more than 324 pounds) clean and jerk in the 63-kilogram (139-pound) category, setting a new world record at the 2016 Summer Olympics.
+Wei also holds several other world records and has won five World Championship titles.

 2016: Eva Clarke’s 3,737 pull-ups

-By winning the 2016 NCAA tournament, Connecticut women’s basketball coach Geno Auriemma hoisted his 11th championship trophy, the most by a Division I coach.
-Auriemma won all 11 with the UConn Huskies, coaching stars like Sue Bird, Diana Taurasi, Maya Moore, and Tina Charles.
-Auriemma’s title stash bests the 10 won by former UCLA men’s basketball coach John Wooden.
+By winning the 2016 NCAA women’s tournament, University of Connecticut coach Geno Auriemma hoisted his 11th championship trophy, the most by a Division I basketball coach.
+Auriemma won all 11 with the UConn Huskies, coaching stars like Sue Bird, Diana Taurasi, Maya Moore and Tina Charles.
+Auriemma’s title stash bested the 10 won by former UCLA men’s basketball coach John Wooden.

 2016: Golden State wins 73 games

 The Golden State Warriors broke the 1995–96 Chicago Bulls’ record of 72 wins by going 73-9.
-Steve Kerr, coach of the Warriors, was a guard on that Bulls team; however, unlike Chicago, Golden State did not win the NBA title, falling to the Cleveland Cavaliers after leading the Finals 3-1.
+Steve Kerr, coach of the Warriors, was a guard on that Bulls team; however, unlike Chicago, Golden State did not win the NBA title, falling to the Cleveland Cavaliers and LeBron James after leading the Finals, 3-1.

 2016: Ichiro’s 4,257 hits